Senate Reopens Despite Risks as House Preps More Virus Aid

 “We have to reopen our country,” Trump said during a town hallon the eve of the Senate's return, even as he revised upward his projection for the total U.S. death total to as much as 100,000.

+Trump said any new package must have a payroll-tax holiday and McConnell insisted it also include liability protections for health care providers and reopened businesses.

-As Congress struggles to fully resume during the pandemic, the top House Republican, Rep. Kevin McCarthy of California, proposed a new “hybrid” system for his still-shuttered chamber.
+As Congress struggles to fully resume during the pandemic, the top House Republican, Rep. Kevin McCarthy of California, proposed a new “hybrid” system for the still-shuttered chamber.

-Under his plan, the full House should remain closed, but its committees could convene to craft legislation — including a possible new virus aid package.
+Under his plan, the full House should remain closed, but its committees could convene to craft legislation.
 He calls it the “crawl, walk, run” plan.

-“This is doable,” the California Republican said on Politico’s Playbook in a virtual interview.
+But the White House in seeking to limit administration officials' time at COVID-related hearings indicated in a memo Monday that any appearances by members of its coronavirus task force must be approved by Trump chief of staff Mark Meadows.

-House Democrats proposed a new system of proxy voting and remote session.
+House Democrats proposed a new system of proxy voting.
 It would be a historic first for Congress, which under the Constitution expects lawmakers to be “present."
 But without Republican support the plans were shelved for more debate.

-McCarthy said he opposes proxy voting because the system could be rigged either by lawmakers themselves or others trying to hack it.
-The House chamber faces up to one billion cyber intervention attempts each week, he said.
-He warned against trying to solve the nation’s problems remotely, “by Zoom.”

-"There is something special with people meeting face to face," McCarthy said.
+The House's return date is not yet set.

 In the Senate, McConnell has loaded up the schedule with hearings for Trump's nominees, including Justin Walker, a conservative, McConnell-backed pick to be a federal judge on the U.S. Court of Appeals in the District of Columbia Circuit, which is seen as a stepping stone to the Supreme Court.